Day 1 – Arrive Tokyo

 We then stroll through the atmospheric Kiyomizu street which is filled with quaint shops selling souvenirs including Kiyomizu-yaki pottery, sweets, and pickles.
 We also wander the Gion District.
 This walking tour begins in front of Minami-za Theatre and continues past local shops and restaurants, before reaching the Yasaka Shrine.
 A quick detour leads through the streets of Hanami-koji, the most popular street in Gion where lavish teahouses are lined up.
 From the Yasaka Shrine, we cross the Tatsumibashi Bridge and pass Tatsumi Daimyojin (a small street shrine), Gion Komori (a once dignified teahouse) and the Shirakawa Canal.

-We return to our hotel and have time to relax and re-fresh before our Maiko Dinner.
+We return to our hotel and have time to relax; our evening is free.

 Day 13 – Kyoto